 The force for the ${\rm U}(1)$ gauge theory on the lattice is given by

-which corresponds to the true score function with respect to the algebra-valued $\theta_\mu(x)$.
-For a derivation of Eq.~\eqref{eq:u1_score_function}, see Appendix \ref{apx:u1_score_func}.
-The most notable property of the force in Eq.~\eqref{eq:u1_score_function} is that it is \emph{gauge-invariant}, as it only depends on plaquette phases $\phi_{\mu\nu}$.
+which corresponds to the true score function with respect to the real-valued $\theta_\mu(x)$.
+For a derivation of equation~\eqref{eq:u1_score_function}, see appendix~\ref{apx:u1_score_func}.
+The force in equation~\eqref{eq:u1_score_function} is gauge-invariant, as it only depends on plaquette phases $\phi_{\mu\nu}$.
 We therefore aim to construct a score network that respects gauge symmetry.

 To build an explicitly gauge-invariant score network, we make our network a function of gauge-invariant quantities.
 On their own, the gauge links angles $\theta_0(x), \theta_1(x)$ are gauge-variant, but can be composed into plaquette phases $\phi_{01}(x)$, thereby giving a set of gauge-invariant data.
-Then, any transformation that the score network applies will remain agnostic to gauge-transformations on the links.
+Then, any transformation that the score network applies will remain agnostic to gauge transformations on the links.
 In contrast to other approaches like data augmentation where one applies random gauge transformations to the input training data, our approach exactly enforces ${\rm U}(1)$ gauge symmetry, as was done in ref.~\cite{ranner2024sampling}.

-To parameterize our score network, we again use a U-Net with circularly-padded convolutional layers to respect the lattice's periodic boundaries, as described in Sec.~\ref{sec:phi4_network_architecture}.
+To parameterize our score network, we again use a U-Net with circularly-padded convolutional layers to respect the lattice's periodic boundaries, as described in section~\ref{sec:phi4_network_architecture}.
 The gauge-invariant U-Net is constructed such that it takes in data with a single channel (the plaquette phases), and returns data with two channels ($N_d = 2$ spacetime directions) to represent a score function with respect to gauge links.

-We train on 65,536 ${\rm U}(1)$ configurations generated with 1000 HMC iterations (following 200 thermalization steps) of step size 0.1 and 10 leapfrog steps per trajectory.
+We train on 65,536 ${\rm U}(1)$ configurations generated with 1000 HMC trajectories (following 200 thermalization steps) of step size 0.1 and 10 leapfrog steps per trajectory.
 All models were trained for 500 epochs with learning rate $5 \times 10^{-4}$ and batch size 512.
 The testing dataset to which we compare consists of 8192 configurations generated via the same method.

 After training, we visualize the inference process by tracking certain quantities over reverse diffusion time.
-An important quantity for tracking the exploration of phase space is the \emph{topological charge} \cite{luscherTopologyLatticeGauge1982}.
+An important quantity for tracking the exploration of phase space is the \emph{topological charge}~\cite{Luscher1982Topology}.
 In two dimensions, the U(1) theory topological charge is defined by